4.5: Interpreting Nonverbal Communication

 - To explain nonverbal learning disabilities and how they may impact nonverbal communication.

-Nonverbal Learning Disabilities
+Nonverbal Communication Disabilities

 Some children and adults may have a nonverbal learning disability.
-These individuals have a difficult time interacting with others, communicating in a group or beginning a conversation.
-They may also have difficulty conforming to group norms required in the classroom In addition, they may have a hard time showing empathy for others, or resolving conflicts.
+These individuals have a difficult time interacting with others, communicating in a group, or beginning a conversation.
+They may also have difficulty conforming to group norms required in the classroom.
+In addition, they may have a hard time showing empathy for others, or resolving conflicts.
 Some school children may show varying levels of disregard for acceptable behavior, for example, active listening, and paying attention to or following directions.

 Resources for Nonverbal Learning Disabilities